The Man from Blankley's: 1903 play

 The play premiered in London in 1903 at the Prince of Wales Theatre and was revived in 1906 at the Haymarket Theatre to much success.
 It played on Broadway at the Criterion Theatre, from September 16 to November 1903, for 79 performances, before playing in Washington DC, Detroit and Chicago.
 It starred the British actors Sir Charles Hawtrey, Arthur Playfair and Faith Stone.

 Reception

-Box Office
+Box office

-According to Warner Bros records the film earned $311,000 domestically and $47,000 foreign.
+According to Warner Bros. records, the film earned $311,000 in the U.S. and $47,000 in other markets.

 Critical

 The Outlook and Independent praised the film, stating that Barrymore had "reverted to type" and contributed in making a film that was a "highly entertaining and fantastic farse" and "one of the strangest and most delightfully insane comedies to reach the screen in years".

 Preservation

 The film is now considered to be a lost film.
 It was not available for television in the 1950s when Warners prepared many of their early talkies for 16mm acquisition by Associated Artists Productions.
 The soundtrack survives on Vitaphone discs, but all visual elements (print, negative, trailers and outtakes) are believed to be lost, with the exception of photographs (or stills) taken on the set during production.
 In December 1967, this film was included to AFI's "rescue list".